AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Conclusion

 \section{Conclusion}

-This paper has argued that AI agents in finance should be understood not merely as another increment in financial technology, but as a structural transition from \emph{model-centric automation} to \emph{workflow-centric automation}.
+The paper has argued that AI agents in finance should be understood not merely as another increment in financial technology, but as a structural transition from \emph{model-centric automation} to \emph{workflow-centric automation}.
 What matters in this transition is not only whether models become more capable, but how agentic systems combine perception, reasoning, strategy formation, and controlled execution inside real institutional workflows.

-The paper addressed this shift through three linked steps.
+The analysis addressed this shift through three linked steps.
 First, it proposed a four-layer architecture for AI financial agents.
-Second, it developed the \emph{Agentic Financial Market Model} (AFMM), which links agent design parameters such as autonomy, heterogeneity, coupling, concentration, and observability to market-level outcomes.
+Second, it developed the AFMM, which links agent design parameters such as autonomy, heterogeneity, coupling, concentration, and observability to market-level outcomes.
 Third, it mapped these mechanisms into concrete application domains and governance problems, arguing that the most plausible near-term equilibrium is one of \emph{bounded autonomy} rather than fully autonomous financial markets.

-The empirical application reinforces this broader argument.
+The empirical application reinforces this broader argument in a limited but useful way.
 A first-pass event-study design around AI-agent capability disclosures suggests that market attention rises broadly, but repricing is heterogeneous and concentrated in business models that appear more exposed to workflow substitution and modernization pressure.
-In that sense, the empirical illustration supports the paper's central claim: the financial significance of agentic AI depends on how capabilities interact with institutional roles, infrastructure dependencies, and the distribution of economic rents.
+The empirical illustration is therefore consistent with, rather than dispositive proof of, the paper's central claim that the financial significance of agentic AI depends on how capabilities interact with institutional roles, infrastructure dependencies, and the distribution of economic rents.

 The framework remains intentionally incomplete.
 The AFMM is a reduced-form conceptual model rather than a full equilibrium account of strategic interaction among heterogeneous human and machine agents, and the empirical evidence presented here is illustrative rather than definitive.
 Even so, the paper establishes a coherent research agenda.
 Future work can extend the theory with richer interaction models and extend the evidence base with better measures of deployment, intraday market reactions, market narratives, and cross-institution dependence.
 As AI systems become more deeply embedded in financial decision workflows, understanding their architecture, governance, and market consequences will become a central task for financial research and policy.
 More broadly, understanding the architecture and interaction of AI agents may become as important for financial stability in the coming decade as understanding leverage, liquidity, and interconnectedness was in earlier phases of financial innovation.